FAZuH/faz-db/README.md

 # Kans (INCOMPLETE)
-Program that fetches stats of online plays and guilds with online members, and saves it into database
+Python program that fetches stats of online plays and guilds with online members, and saves it into a MySQL database.

 ## Installation
 *repository installation guide*

 ## Usage
-*repository usage*
+*repository usage guide*

 ## Bug
 - fix online guild computation